nmcl/sandbox/Arjuna/versions/README.md

 Going through the history during checking things in, it's clear that we created a number of versions over time but failed to update the internal version number.
 For instance, some of the PR 2.0 Alpha releases should probably have been 2.1, 2.2 etc. but their VERSION file still refers to them as 2.0.
 Rather than fix this I've kept the 2.0 Alpha in the sub-directory name, but appended the date of release to the directory name too, e.g., PR2.0_Alpha_93_04_14, which means 2.0 Alpha was the release base and it was actually released on 14th of April 1993.

 Note, this code was created before multi-threading was available in C++ so NOT thread safe!

+Unlikely anything will build in these directories because C++ compilers have evolved so much in the intervening years and there may be illegal code as a result.